Team6479/Robot2018/README.md

 - [ ] Implement autonomous commands into the autonomous manager
 - [ ] Add collision detection
 - [ ] Implement a new CameraDrive that functions like StraightDrive but uses Camera instead of Gyro
+- [ ] Add fancy formula to FlushDrive